“I have had a great time at Aberdeen Business School, I have made life-long friends, and am leaving university confident of my future success.”

 Tier 4 and the points-based system

-Entrants to the UK from outside the European Union should apply as an adult student under Tier 4 (General) of the UK Border Agency points-based system of immigration.
+Entrants to the UK from outside the European Economic Area and Swiss Nationals should apply as a student under the Tier 4 process of the UK Border Agency points-based system of immigration.

 Students applying for entry clearance will be required to score 40 points to be awarded a student visa.
-In order to be granted a visa or entry clearance you will need to:
+These 40 points are granted if you score:

-- provide original and/or certified supporting documents, for example Degree or IELTS certificates.
+- Original and/or certified supporting documents, for example Degree or IELTS certificates.

-Full details of how to show that you have sufficient funds to pay your tuition fees and living costs can be found at the website of the United Kingdom Border Agency (UKBA).
+Full details of how to show that you have sufficient funds to pay your tuition fees and living costs with al supporting documents that may be required can be found at the website of the United Kingdom Border Agency (UKBA).

 Tier 4 Interviews

-As part of your application for a Tier 4 student visa, UKBA may request an interview.
+As part of your application for a Tier 4 student visa, UKVI may request an interview.